JiangengDong/MIT-6-828/lab1/README.md

 (I don't understand why we need to finish this task when these texts are written.
 Maybe it can familiarize us with the hardware?
 I hope I can understand it later.
 Anyway, let's start. )

+(After I finish this part, the purpose of such design is clear.
+It is aimed to teach us how the hardware are abstracted in an operating system.
+For example, the screen, serial, etc. are stdout, while the keyboard is stdin. )

 #### Background knowledge

 The first thing I need to figure out is variable arguments.
 I didn't write too much code in C, so in fact, I don't know this feature until now.
 It is defined in the file [inc/stdarg.h](../jos/inc/stdarg.h), using the builtin function of GCC.
 The usage is as follows.